merenlab/merenlab.org/_posts/miscellaneous/2020-01-01-visualizing-metagenomic-bins.md

 If you are working with a relatively complex environment with a relatively small number of samples, if you are using Illumina sequencing, a popular assembly software, and a popular binning algorithm, everything you see here is more than likely happening in your dataset as well.
 If you are looking at binning efforts from individual samples, then you have much more reasons to be concerned.

 This is true for recent publications that described large number of genomes, and these monumental efforts indeed come with their own shortcomings.
-For instance, take this TM7 MAG appeared in a recent publication by [Pasolli et al.](https://linkinghub.elsevier.com/retrieve/pii/S0092-8674(19)30001-7):
+For instance, take this TM7 MAG that appeared in a recent publication by [Pasolli et al.](https://linkinghub.elsevier.com/retrieve/pii/S0092-8674(19)30001-7):

 [![binning]({{images}}/Passoli_TM7.png)]({{images}}/Passoli_TM7.png){:.center-img .width-80}